-I’ve read a lot about sustainability on the go — folks go to impressive lengths to cut down their plastic consumption and reduce their carbon footprint while travelling.
+I’ve read a lot about sustainability on the go — folks go to impressive lengths to cut down their plastic consumption and reduce their carbon footprint while traveling.
 Having just returned from a few weeks of being on the road myself, I’m reflecting on the low-waste efforts I found valuable and actionable.

-Travelling low-waste is obviously a challenge!
+Traveling low-waste is obviously a challenge!
 Life is full of uncertainties, and it can be anxiety-inducing to expect that between lodging, eating out, and transportation you’ll make zero trash.
 But you can try to reduce that impact!

 Here are a few things I was able to do while jetting around, what I’ve seen or heard of others doing, and how I want to improve in the future.

 Gestures that are easy to remember & limit excess waste: